w3c/media-source/codec-switching-explainer.md

 media modulo future MSE coded frame eviction or removal, and leverage the splicing and buffering logic in the existing MSE coded frame processing algorithm.
-If _type_ is not supported by the user agent for the `SourceBuffer` and `MediaSource`, `changeType` would synchronously return false (modulo the API would be unaware of potentially unsupported encrypted/unencrypted content transitions when processing `changeType` - see related thoughts, below).
+If _type_ is not supported by the user agent for the `SourceBuffer` and `MediaSource`, `changeType` would throw a `NotSupportedError` exception.

-## Open Questions and Thoughts
+## Resolved Questions

-##### Should the initialization segment received algorithm continue to require the same number of audio, video and text tracks - and if more than one of a particular type, that the set of track IDs for that type be the same?
+##### Should the _initialization segment received algorithm_ continue to require the same number of audio, video and text tracks - and if more than one of a particular type, that the set of track IDs for that type be the same?

 ###### Pros: